HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 3. We know certain alleles affect how our body responds to certain diseases and their treatment.

-Scientists hope to use this knowledge to develop more effective drugs that can be specifically suited to patients with certain alleles in their genome.
+Scientists hope to use this knowledge of the human genome to develop more effective drugs that can be specifically suited to patients with certain alleles in their genome.

 Different drugs can be tested, and their effectiveness compared with the patient's alleles, and you can compare existing drugs with new ones.